-- Affordable Housing housing that is provided for specified eligible households whose needs are not met by the market.
-The full definition is provided in Annex 2 of the National Planning Policy Framework 2019. - Air Quality Management Areas areas designated by local authorities because they are not likely to achieve national air quality objectives by the relevant deadlines - Ancient Woodland an area that has been wooded continuously since at least 1600 AD. - Area Action Plans sets out area-specific visions, planning policies and master plans for key regeneration areas.
+- Affordable Housing Social and affordable rented and intermediate housing, provided for specified eligible households whose needs are not met by the market. - Air Quality Management Areas areas designated by local authorities because they are not likely to achieve national air quality objectives by the relevant deadlines - Ancient Woodland an area that has been wooded continuously since at least 1600 AD. - Area Action Plans sets out area-specific visions, planning policies and master plans for key regeneration areas.
 These are part of the council's wider development plan and are used to make planning decisions on development proposals in the area. - Areas of Attractive Landscape a local (Buckinghamshire) landscape designation that recognises the particular characteristics of certain parts of the open countryside in the Borough. - Biodiversity the variety of life in all forms (e.g. wildlife, plants, etc.) - Biodiversity Action Plan (BAP) the Buckinghamshire Biodiversity Action Plan sets out the main issues impacting on wildlife in the county and some of the measures needed to help our wildlife. - Biodiversity Opportunity Area (BOA) these are landscape-scale areas which have been identified as opportunities to improve the biodiversity. - Brownfield Land land which has been previously developed. - Cambridge Milton Keynes Oxford Growth Corridor - is a national infrastructure programme to enhance and improve transport links by delivering an expressway and rail connections to these areas. - Carbon Emissions/ CO2 common terms for carbon dioxide, the main "greenhouse gas" linked to global warming. - Carbon Footprint a measure of the impact human activities have on the environment in terms of the amount of greenhouse gases produced, measured in units of carbon dioxide. - Carbon offset increased carbon dioxide emissions from a new development are balanced by savings in carbon dioxide elsewhere, by making payments into a carbon offset fund. - Carbon zero/Carbon neutral no net increase in carbon dioxide emissions resulting from the energy used in occupying buildings, including space heating, hot water, cooking, lights and appliance.